n13/chain-testing/pallets/merkle-airdrop/README.md

 # Merkle Airdrop Pallet

-A Substrate pallet for distributing tokens via Merkle proofs.
+A Substrate pallet for distributing tokens via Merkle proofs with optional vesting of the airdropped tokens.

 ## Testing & Usage